ihexxa/quickshare/README.md

 Choose Language: English | [简体中文](./docs/README_zh-cn.md)

-## Main Features
+## Features

-- Sharing and accessing from different devices (Adaptive UI)
+- File Management
+  - No client needed
+  - No limit on file size
+  - Stop and resume uploading/downloading in the middle
+  - Share directories to others
+  - Upload hundreds of files at once
+  - Steaming uploading: make it work behind CDN or reverse proxy
+  - Files can also be managed from OS
+- User Management
+  - Support multiple users
+  - User home directory
+  - Per-user download & upload speed limiting
+  - Per-user space quota
+- MISC
+  - Adaptive UI
-- Be compatible with Linux, Mac and Windows
+  - Cross-platform: support Linux, Mac and Windows
-- Stopping and resuming uploading/downloading
-- Do uploading and downloading in web browser
-- Manage files through browser or OS

 ## Quick Start

-### Run in Docker
+### Run in Docker (Recommended)

 Following will start a `quickshare` docker and listen to `8686` port.